victorca25/traiNNer/README.md

 WARNING: This is a development branch to merge many changes and rewrite the codebase, some things may change, some things may break, create an issue if you find anything.

 This is a heavily modified fork of BasicSR.
 What you will find here: boilerplate code for training and testing CV models, different CV methods and strategies integrated in a single pipeline and modularity to add and remove components as needed, including new network architectures.
+A large rewrite of code is being made to: reduce code redundancy and duplicates, reorganize the code and make it more modular.

 Some of the new things in the branch:
 - The filters and image manipulations used by the different functions (HFEN, SSIM/MS-SSIM, SPL, TV/DTV, etc) are now consolidated in filters.py and colors.py
-- New reusable loss builder to reduce the changes needed when using a new model and adding new losses only once for all models
+- Reusable loss builder to reduce the changes needed when using a new model and adding new losses only once for all models
+- Metrics builder to include only the selected ones during validation
 - Added the Contextual Loss (https://arxiv.org/abs/1803.02077, https://arxiv.org/abs/1803.04626) option: 'cx_type', Differential Augmentations for efficient gan training (https://arxiv.org/pdf/2006.10738) option: 'diffaug', batch augmentations (based on https://arxiv.org/abs/2004.00448) option: 'mixup', ESRGAN+ improvements to the ESRGAN network (https://arxiv.org/pdf/2001.08073) options: 'gaussian' and 'plus', adapted frequency filtering per loss function (https://arxiv.org/pdf/1911.07850), enabled using the feature maps from the discriminator in training for feature similarity (https://arxiv.org/abs/1712.05927), additional fixes and general code refactoring.
+- Other changes: added graceful interruption of training to continue from where it was interrupted, virtual batch option, "strict" model loading flag